Frequently asked questions

 Construction and operation will require a range of skills, such as: engineering, trade (electrical, mechanical, construction), transport, building material providers, equipment operators, consultants, project management and administration.

-The Project team will determine a final route after consultation with Hay Shire Council, Edward River Council and Transport for NSW.
+The project team will determine a final route after consulting with Hay Shire Council, Edward River Council and Transport for NSW to identify any required upgrades.

 Project operations